‘A floating prison’: Cruise of Asia ends in virus quarantine

 Japanese health officials told reporters that a medical team and supplies were being sent to the ship.
 At the port where the ship dropped off infected patients and loaded up food and supplies, a person in a hazmat bodysuit entered the ship carrying two boxes labeled “thermometers.”

-On the ship quarantined in Hong Kong, its more than 3,600 passengers and crew were being screened because three passengers on a previous voyage had the virus.
-Hong Kong officials said they would try to track down 5,000 people who took previous voyages on the World Dream.
+On the World Dream ship quarantined in Hong Kong, its more than 3,600 passengers and crew were being screened because eight passengers on an earlier voyage had the virus.
+Hong Kong officials said more than 5,000 passengers on three voyages beginning Jan.
+19 may have been exposed.

 Life on the Diamond Princess in Yokohama, Abel said, “has changed beyond recognition to what you would call a luxury cruise.”
 One meal was just a glass of orange juice, a yogurt and a bit of melon.
 Another was a “lettuce sandwich with some chicken inside” and a dessert.